Liikt/RiscV/README.md

 # RiscV

-A RiscV disassembler for all flavors of RiscV.
+A RiscV disassembler for all flavors of RiscV for binaryninja.

 ## Supported extensions